-The Complaints and Resolutions Officers require an expert understanding of the investigative process and the competencies required to process complaints in a timely and efficient manner and in full compliance with the relevant legislation.
+The Complaints & Resolutions Officers require an expert understanding of the investigative process and the capability dimension required to process complaints in a timely and efficient manner and in full compliance with the relevant legislation.

-The Complaints and Resolutions Unit is a busy unit with a challenging workload.
-The Complaints and Resolutions Officers are required to manage a busy caseload, prioritise cases and make decisions in a timely manner and in compliance with the Act and with fair procedures.
+The Complaints, Investigations and Resolutions Department is a busy department with a challenging workload.
+The Complaints & Resolutions Officers are required to manage a demanding caseload, prioritise cases and make decisions in a timely manner and in compliance with the Act and with fair procedures.